-The cufflinks color should compliment the color of your suit.
+The cufflinks’ color should complement the color of your suit.
 Gold or silver cufflinks are among the most preferred choices for grooms.

 Wrapping It Up

-Throughout this wedding suits guide, we’ve gone over a lot of rules and tips for the perfect wedding attire.
+We’ve gone over a lot of rules and tips here for the perfect wedding attire.
 But don’t let all of this overwhelm you.